sklvarjo/field-observatory-openshift/hatakkaj-receiver/README.md

 Docker allows you to create things that are not allowed in openshift but for this project it does not matter.

     $ docker build -t hatakkaj-receiver -f hatakkaj-receiver.Dockerfile .
+To avoid download throttling and blocking, login to docker hub/docker desktop etc.

 Get the registry info.